 Besides “traditional” advertising channels such as print ads and brochures advertising today is increasingly focused on websites, blog and social media.
 Here, too, I can point to years of experience in writing target group-oriented copy.
 Whatever your needs – webtexts, blog, LinkedIn, Facebook or Twitter texts – this kind of copy can only be effective if it follows the KISS principle: “Keep It Short & Simple”.
 That is my forte.

 Since English press releases are often targeted at non-native speakers, the content has to be communicated in a clear and readily understandable manner.
 This is particularly true of press releases for technically complex products or services.
 Clarity in language, content and structure is a prerequisite for successful PR work.
 Another is that a text reads well.

 Today’s information overkill means that press releases will be binned if they don’t make an instant impact.
 The art of good writing is to communicate technically complex subject matter in such a way that the reader not only understands but also enjoys what he is reading.
-Andrew Craston can call on skills finely honed in many years of writing press releases for international companies from a wide range of industries.
+I can call on skills that have been finely honed in many years of writing press releases for international companies from a wide range of industries.

-When will your corporate communications start profiting from this experience?
+When will your corporate communications start profiting from my expertise and experience?

 In our virtual world clients, copywriters, journalists and indeed all those involved in the communication business are often hundreds of miles apart.
-Maybe you’d like to see what Andrew Craston’s home office looks like in one of Schleswig-Holstein’s prettiest villages – or sometimes in the other home office located in the Andalusian town of Sanlúcar de Barrameda …
+Maybe you’d like to see what my main home office looks like in one of Schleswig-Holstein’s prettiest villages – or my other home office in the Andalusian town of Sanlúcar de Barrameda …